corroded/ruby-style-guide/README.md

       end
     end

-    # best of all, though, would to define_method as each findable attribute is declared
+    # best of all, though, would be to define_method as each findable attribute is declared
     ```

 ## Misc